benjipt/cryptolog_frontend/notes.md

 # Project 3 - Benjamin, Benji, Mitch

-## Features discussion
-Have experience w/:
-- Authentication
-- Multiple models

-### Product Concept Brainstorm
-- Weather related
-    - Target by location
-- Directory of 3rd party api's
-- Crypto
+## Crypto Transaction Log

+### MVP
+User Stories:
+- Users can add purchase transactions of their respective currency unit at a specific price and time.
+- Users can add sell transactions and add the sell price at a specific price and time.
+- Users can update and delete any previously added transactions.

+Stretch Features:
+- User can see their current holdings as a reflection of previous transactions.
+- User can see the tax burden of transaction based on short-term vs. long-term capital gains (1 year).

+Models:
-    - tracker
+- Users
-    - Exchanges available by location
+    - Username (email): String | (email?)
-- Events
+    - Password: String

-    - Ticketmaster api
+- Transactions
-    - Features for price alerts
+    - Coin: String (btc, eth)
-- Covid related
+    - Exchange: String
-- Expanded Job/Application tracker
-- Expanded tool inventory checkout system
-- Expanded privacy-based referral networks
+    - TransactionType: String (buy/sell)
+    - Quantity: Float or Number (0.3)
+    - perUnitPrice: Float or Number (250.00)
--
+    - transactionDate: Date

-#### Mitch's Notes Section

-End of Mitch's Notes Section

-#### Benjamin's Notes Section

-End of Benjamin's Notes Section

-#### Benji's Notes Section

-End of Benji's Notes Section
+All are required: true